POL-C-036, Version 3.0, 30 April 2020

 Outward loan of historical material policy approved by Council, May 1995

-Aboriginal and Torres Strait Islander Secret/Sacred and Private Material policy
+Australian Aboriginal and Torres Strait Islander secret/sacred, sensitive and private material policy

 National Museum of Australia